eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 Instructions here on how to use the microservice.

 ## What you have learned
-In this quick-guide, you have learned to:
+In this quick guide, you have learned to:
 * Prepare Minikube and install Codewind
 * Develop a micorservice using Codewind on Minikube

 ## Next steps
-See other quick-guides to learn how to develop with Codewind.
+See other quick guides to learn how to develop with Codewind.